Showing posts with label the writer's life. Show all posts

 How I Wrote 10,000 Words in a Weekend

-I've mentioned a few times now how I wrote the final 10,000 words-ish of my rough draft over the course of a weekend, something heretofore unheard of for me.
-I'm still a little disbelieving that it actually happened, but it did!
-I have the printed pages to prove it.
+I've mentioned before how I wrote the final 10,000-ish words of my rough draft over the course of a weekend, something heretofore unheard of for me.
+I'm still a little disbelieving that it actually happened, but I have the printed pages to prove it!
 As I'm getting back into editing them this week, I want to share with you how I managed to do this, in hopes it'll help you bust through that unbelievably obnoxious end bit that seems to drag on forever and ever.

 When a Writing Project Gets Sidelined

-We've talked a little about some general coping strategies when something major comes up in your life and needs your attention NOW.
-Today, let's get more specific.
-If you're at all creative, you know how difficult it can be to keep momentum on a project.
+If you have a passion for creative hobbies, you know how difficult it can be to keep momentum on a project.
 With time and practice, we get better at blocking out distractions, but some things can't be blocked out.
-Some things, like the death or serious illness of someone you care about, or a health crisis of your own, or a last-minute visit from your far away best friend who you haven't seen in years, cry out for attention, and you should not feel guilty about giving it to them.
+Some things, like a health crisis, or a plea for assistance from someone you care about who's always there for you, or a last-minute visit from your far away best friend who you haven't seen in years, cry out for attention, and you shouldn't feel guilty about giving it to them.

 But what about our writing?